ridd418/deal-timer/README.md

 secondsLeft   = duration - secondsPassed
 ```

 - If `secondsLeft > 0` → resume countdown
 - If `secondsLeft <= 0` → mark deal as over

-This ensures the timer remains accurate even if the tab is closed or refreshed.

-> Note: There is slight drift of less than a second for the timer to resume after page reload, which is normally negligible under normal circumstances.
+> Note: There may be a sub-second delay when resuming after reload, which is
+> generally negligible in real-world usage.

 ---

-## 🧩 Architecture

-The project is intentionally split into focused modules:

-- **`script.js`** – App orchestration, UI updates, and event handling
-- **`timer.js`** – Reusable countdown timer logic (no DOM dependency)
-- **`stateStore.js`** – Persistent storage abstraction using `localStorage`

-This separation keeps logic testable, reusable, and easy to extend.

----

 ## 💡 Use Cases

 - Flash sales / limited-time offers
+- Promotional countdowns
 - E-commerce deal banners
-- Marketing countdowns
-- JavaScript architecture demos
+- Frontend architecture demonstrations

 ---

 ## 🛠️ Tech Stack

-- **HTML5**
+- HTML5
-- **CSS3** (modern variables, responsive layout)
+- CSS3 (modern variables, responsive layout)
-- **JavaScript (ES6+ Modules)**
+- JavaScript (ES6 modules)

 No frameworks.
 No build step.
-Just clean, modern web fundamentals.
+Just modern web fundamentals.

 ---